argonne-lcf/ALCFBeginnersGuide/polaris/00_scheduler.md

 ```

 You'll notice we can use the `#PBS` line prefix at the top of our script to set `qsub` command line options.
 We can still use the command line to override the options in the script.

 NOTE: here we used `-o logs/` and `-e logs/` which just redirects the STDOUT(`-o`) and the STDERR(`-e`) log files from the job into the `logs/` directory to keep things tidy.

-Note: Job scripts must be executable so we need to run `chmod a+x job_script.sh`.
+NOTE: Job scripts must be executable so we need to run `chmod a+x job_script.sh`.

 Now submit our job (don't forget to change `<project-name>`):
 ```bash